Last Updated on February 13, 2024 by Natalia

 As one of the top travel destinations in Montenegro, after spending a week here we found there are a number of great things to do in Kotor Old Town.
 This well-preserved medieval town is a beautiful place to wander thanks to the narrow cobblestone alleyways, beautiful churches and much more.
 Kotor Old Town is a UNESCO World Heritage Site, largely thanks to the impressive fortifications, such as St. John’s Fortress.
 The fortress is one of the best places to admire the wonderful scenery of the area, with the magnificent mountains surrounding the town.
 There’s lots to do nearby too, with boat trips around the Bay of Kotor available, as well as day trips to the nearby Lovcen National Park and the astounding Durmitor National Park.
 With so much to see and do, it’s definitely worth spending at least a few days here to see all it has to offer.
 Before you visit make sure to read this guide to the best things to do in Kotor Old Town, Montenegro!

 Wondering where to stay in Kotor?
 Check out our guide to the best places to stay in Kotor Old Town!

 Best things to do in Kotor Old Town, Montenegro

-Visiting the infamous fortress is one of the essential things to do in Kotor.
+Visiting the infamous fortress is one of the best things to do in Kotor old town.
 Standing 260 metres above the town and provides brilliant vantage points of the Bay of Kotor.
 Visiting the fortress allows you to see the beautiful Old Town from above as well as the imposing mountains surrounding it.
 If you’re lucky you may even get to see some mist rolling in over the Bay of Kotor, which is a lovely sight and makes for some great photos!